 It is increasingly difficult to manage backups locally, particularly for teams that already stretched thin.
 Daily backups, if completed, are rarely tested to see if the data can be retrieved when an issue arises.
 And just backing up that data is difficult.
 As the amount of data grows, the time it takes to backup grows as well.

-Managed Backup & Retrieval
+Backup & Archive

 Summit works with you to understand the entire data picture: Where critical data is stored and who accesses it.
 We can then help you develop a plan that takes the worry out of backing up your data.
 Moving to our managed service can enable your organization to take advantage of new technology.